-Below is the initial course lineup for Spring 2023.
+Below is the initial course lineup of 15 credits for Spring 2023.
 Courses overlap, so not all five courses are taught at the same time throughout the semester.
-Instead, the Program Director teaches a course for the entire duration of the program abroad, and the other courses are taught in five week increments.
+Instead, the Program Director teaches a course for the entire duration of the program abroad, and the other courses are taught in shorter increments.
 This allows for maximum flexibility in excursions and classtime appropriate for each course.

 Program Director: Associate Professor Giles Knox, Art History

-- Art History (ARTH-A 201) Art and Culture of Southern Italy [GenEd and CASE S&H, CASE GCC]
+- Art History (ARTH-A 201, 3 cr.)
+Art and Culture of Southern Italy [GenEd and CASE S&H, CASE GCC]

 [Associate Professor Giles Knox]